 Poor Michael C. Hall playing David Kammerer, the soon to be murdered older man, turns up periodically looking forlorn and pathetic in his period coat and beard like a homeless person had wandered onto the set by accident.
 Both he and the equally talented Jack Houston are horribly underused and sidelined while the less talented ‘youth’ continue to take drugs and quote Yates.

-If Kill Your Darlings had really focused on the murder, the resulting trial and the aftermath this film would have succeeded.
-Yet, the backdrop becomes the foreground, the story held hostage by fluff and circumstance.
+If Kill Your Darlings had really focused on the murder, the resulting trial and aftermath this film might have succeeded.
+Yet, the backdrop becomes the foreground, the story held hostage by pretentious fluff and circumstance.

-I was unaware of this compelling murder story before I saw Kill Your Darlings.
-I subsequently used the film as a spring-board into knowing more rather than the film educating me.
-I googled Kammerer and Ginsberg and Carr.
+Unaware of this compelling murder story before I saw Kill Your Darlings.
+I Googled Kammerer, Ginsberg and Carr.

 I remembered William Burroughs coming to my 21st Birthday party.
 I began to see how the story had been massaged by Bunn and Krokidas to suit their own 21st Century gay agenda.